 - Scope The scope remains as planned. - Schedule The JPB is implementing a plan proposed by BBII which was intended to reach substantial completion of the contract by the end of the calendar year 2023.
 This plan requires significant targeted (localized) changes to Caltrain's operating schedule on weekends, with support by bus bridges, to provide BBII with longer uninterrupted periods of access to the corridor.
 BBII now expects to reach substantial completion on April 1, 2024, although progress in completing the OCS has been slower than anticipated.
 Milestone 1, Segments 3 and 4 complete, was accomplished on September 15, 2023.
 Completion of the remaining OCS work remains on the critical path, followed by low-voltage power drops and testing and commissioning.
-BBII has been updating its Path to Completion schedule and is adding additional details in the testing and commissioning sections; the JPB expects to receive this schedule as BBII's October 2023 update in November 2023.
+BBII has been updating its Path to Completion schedule and is adding additional details in the testing and commissioning sections.
+The JPB received BBII's updated Path to Completion schedule in October 2023, however, the details of that schedule have not yet been shared with the PMOC.
 BBII is otherwise current with its monthly schedule updates; the most recent is the September 2023 update with an October 1, 2023, data date. - Cost The FFGA budget is \$1.931 billion in year of expenditure (YOE) dollars.
 The JPB completed a "budget scrub" following its global settlement with BBII, which produced a revised PCEP budget of \$2.44 billion.
 The JPB approved this revised budget at its Special Meeting on December 6, 2021.
 This new budget reflects a total increase of \$509 million from the FFGA budget.
 The JPB received \$410 million in additional funding from state and federal sources; this satisfies the funding gap created by the revised budget of \$2.393 billion.
 The JPB's revised budget, for FTA reporting purposes (excluding pre-Project Development costs), is \$2,393,109,098.
-JPB reports that as of September 30, 2023, the forecasted remaining contingency is \$47.7 million out of the \$90 million total established in the scrubbed budget approved by the Board in December 2021. - Significant Project Activities and/or Key Milestones - Two (2) of the first four (4) EMU trainsets have accumulated the required 1,000 miles of burn-in.
-Burn-in of the remaining vehicles will continue. - Two (2) additional trainsets were received on November 1, 2023, and are being stored temporarily at the Diridon station before being moved to CEMOF to complete arrival testing. - Two (2) additional EMU trainsets are expected to arrive in December 2023; however, the arrival date has been delayed slightly due to space constraints at the CEMOF. - The five (5) remaining short-circuit tests will be conducted following the completion of the remaining electrification work, including Segments 1 and 2.
-Dates for those activities are currently under review. - The March 10, 2022, incident that involved the collision of a southbound Caltrain passenger train with on-track construction equipment remains under investigation by the National Transportation Safety Board (NTSB).
+JPB reports that as of October 31, 2023, the forecasted remaining contingency is \$45.9 million out of the \$90 million total established in the scrubbed budget approved by the Board in December 2021.
+The JPB expects further reductions in total contingency as the project moves toward completion. - Significant Project Activities and/or Key Milestones - The JPB had to temporarily suspend the operation of its first four (4) EMU trainsets because the Federal Railroad Administration (FRA) required 92 service-day inspections had not been conducted.
+The Stadler employee who had been conducting the inspections left Stadler and another qualified employee had to be identified.
+Burn-in and other EMU operations will resume the week of December 8, 2023. - o Two (2) of the first four (4) EMU trainsets have accumulated the required 1,000 miles of burn-in.
+Burn-in of the remaining vehicles will continue during the week of December 8, 2023.
+Six (6) trainsets are now in the JPB's possession. - The final delivery of EMUs in 2023 is scheduled to arrive on December 10, 2023.
+The PCEP expects to complete the burn-in of the first eight (8) trainsets by April 12, 2024. - The five (5) remaining short-circuit tests are now being scheduled for February 2024.

+o The March 10, 2022, incident that involved the collision of a southbound Caltrain passenger train with on-track construction equipment remains under investigation by the National Transportation Safety Board (NTSB).